By Molly Patrick

 Monounsaturated fat can be beneficial, as long as it’s in moderation.

-The healthiest sources of monounsaturated fat are avocados and olives (both technically fruit, btw), nuts and seeds (almonds, macadamia nuts, peanuts, sesame seeds, pumpkin seeds, flax seeds, hemp seeds, chia seeds, canola, etc..) and soybeans.
+The healthiest sources of monounsaturated fat are avocados and olives (both technically fruit, btw), nuts and seeds (almonds, macadamia nuts, sesame seeds, pumpkin seeds, flax seeds, hemp seeds, chia seeds, canola, etc..), and soybeans.

 3) Saturated Fat

-All you need to know today is that saturated fats are most commonly found in meat and dairy products, but there is also saturated fat in palm oil, coconut oil, olive oil, dried coconut, dark chocolate, some types of fish, some types of nuts and whipped cream.
+Saturated fats are most commonly found in meat and dairy products, but there is also saturated fat in palm oil, coconut oil, olive oil, coconut milk, dried coconut, dark chocolate, some types of fish, some and some types of nuts.

 4) Trans Fat

-These are the run away as if they were a bad ex fats.
+These are the run away as if they were bad ex fats.

-Junk food is the biggest culprit of trans fats, but did you know that meat and dairy products have a small amount of naturally occurring trans fats?
+Junk food is the biggest culprit of trans fats, but did you know that meat and dairy products have a small amount of naturally occurring trans fat as well?

 Regardless of the saturated fat debate, all camps agree that Trans Fats are no bueno and should NOT be consumed.